 Swimming Pool Energy Efficiency

-Looking for a way to lower your pool's operating costs?
-One way might be to review the recommendations of the U. S. Department of Energy, which has extensively studied various energy conservation methods for heating swimming pools and the resulting costs savings.
-Their findings hit the bottom line - it is possible to reduce energy costs by as much as 50 - 70%!
+Looking for a way to lower your pool’s operating costs?
+One way might be to review the recommendations of the U. S. Department of Energy, which has extensively studied swimming pool energy efficiency and energy conservation methods for heating swimming pools and the resulting costs savings.
+Their findings hit the bottom line – it is possible to reduce energy costs by as much as 50% – 70%!

 Costs savings like these can:

 - Ease operating budgets.

 - Allow communities and pool operators to enhance facilities and services offered, increasing attendance and revenue dollars.

 The Department of Energy has found that water evaporation is overwhelming the single largest source of energy over consumption, accounting for 70% of total energy lost in both outdoor and indoor pools.
 With evaporating water goes much of a swimming pool’s heat.
 For every gallon of water that evaporates it takes with it over 8,500 BTUs, and a typical pool loses 1 to 1 ½ inches of water a week.
 For a 1,000 square foot pool, an inch equals 625 gallons or over 50 therms of natural gas.
 A therm is equal to 100,000 BTUs.
 Because of all the energy required to evaporate a gallon of water, evaporation turns out to be 70% of heat loss from a pool.

 Also consider that it takes only 1 BTU to raise a pound of water 1 degree but each pound of 80 degree water that evaporates takes 1,048 BTUs of heat out of the pool.
 In other words, it’s much more efficient to keep as much of the water you’ve already heated (and paid to heat) in the pool than to keep replacing that heat when lost.
 And, over consumption of energy is not only costly, it also increases air pollution